AndreaScacchi/AndreaScacchi/README.md

     <h2 align="center">A bit more on me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/hmm.gif" width="20px"></h2>
     <h5> - I'm a self-taught Software Developer that love spending time reading documentation🧑‍💻</h5>
     <h5> - I'm currently studying on Udacity and different academic books.
 They are the fundamentals of my journey 🎓</h5>
     <h5> - I'm looking to collaborate on different projects.
-I know HTML, CSS, JS, and Python, but if I have to, I'll learn more 💻</h5>
+So far I know HTML, CSS, JS, and Python, but I'll learn more 💻</h5>
     <h5> - I'm interested in cybersecurety and AI.
 They are really complicated, but at the same time really interesting 📚</h5>
     <h5> - I enjoy reading scientific articles.
 They are helping me to acquire more knowledge about the world and the universe 🔭</h5>
     <h5> - I enjoy playing videogames, but most of all, I really love reading news abut them 🎮</h5>